 See you in Vienna

-and a view of the Danube from a nearby Aggstein castle that’s being restored.
+and a view of the Danube from the nearby Aggstein castle which is being restored.

-The valley, which is approximately 20 kilometers long is dotted with small villages such as Durnstein, with its blue tower, and of course vineyards, which is what the valley is known for.
+The valley, which is approximately 20 kilometers long is dotted with small villages such as Durnstein, with its church with the blue tower, and of course vineyards, which is what the valley is known for.

 Both red and white wine can be tasted in all the little Heuringens and Wine Cellars in the various villages.
 Here’s a hint, if the establishment has a green ball, usually made out of small fir branches, hanging outside the entrance, it means that they are open for business and wine is available.
 From Krems on to the Vienna Woods, which will be a total surprise to anyone not familiar with the area.
 Although they sound like big park or a patch of woods, the Vienna Woods are comprised on the eastern end of the Austrian Alps.
 This is where the Alps terminate and form the western flank of Vienna.
 Below is a view of Vienna from Kahlenberg, the middle of the three prominent hills in the woods.